-In a recent phone interview, Andrew described how he first started to reconsider the tamp: “I was trying to find a setting on my [Nuova Simonelli] Aurelia T-3, trying to see what I can do and what I can’t do, reading the manual on it, and it said that the way the soft-infusion is set up on their groups, tamping is less of a factor—so that if you end up tamping incorrectly, the pre-infusion sort of works it out.”
+In a recent phone interview, Andrew described how he first started to reconsider the tamp while using a new model espresso machine from Nuova Simonelli called the Aurelia T-3: “I was trying to find a setting on my Aurelia T-3, reading the manual, and it said that the way the soft-infusion is set up on their groups, tamping is less of a factor—so that if you end up tamping incorrectly, the pre-infusion sort of works it out.”

 Is it truly necessary, though?

-“The dose size has to be right around the nineteen-gram or twenty-gram dose, though—you can’t overfill the basket.
+He adds one caveat, however: “The dose size has to be right around the nineteen-gram or twenty-gram dose, though—you can’t overfill the basket.
 That’s the key.”

-Reg Barber, arguably the man who created the market for handcrafted espresso tampers, insists tamping will remain alive and well.
+Reg Barber, arguably the man who created the market for handcrafted espresso tampers with his eponymous tamper manufacturing company, insists tamping will remain alive and well.
 “Baristas’ style and force have a tremendous impact on espresso extraction,” he says via e-mail.
-“If a barista is pressing with a great deal of force or has a specific ‘style,’ this will have as much of an impact on the extraction as the coffee they’re using.
+“If a barista is pressing with a great deal of force or has a specific ‘style,’ this will impact extraction as much as the coffee they’re using.”

-While the extraction time was within a practically identical range, the shots were noticeably inferior in both taste and mouthfeel.
-While the tamped espresso was sweet with a punchy acidity and a persistent crema, the non-tamped espresso was woody, with a bitter finish and crema that dissipated almost instantly.
-Inspecting the spent puck after extraction showed far more instances of channeling in the untamped coffee, with clear cracks between the grounds’ cake and the portafilter walls.
+While the extraction time was within a practically identical range, the shots were noticeably inferior in taste and mouthfeel.
+While the tamped espresso was sweet with punchy acidity and a persistent crema, the non-tamped espresso was woody, with a bitter finish and crema that dissipated almost instantly.
+After extraction, I inspected the spent pucks.
+They showed far more instances of channeling (holes where water can move through faster) in the untamped coffee, with apparent cracks between the grounds’ cake and the portafilter walls.

-Unscientific as it is, running a test with your own machine is probably the most accessible way for the average barista to make an informed decision about tamping, pro or con.
+Unscientific as it is, running a test with your machine is probably the most accessible way for the average barista to make an informed decision about tamping, pro or con.
 Will the results rewrite the way we make espresso?
 Probably not.
 There is a strong physical and emotional appeal in the action and development of a unique tamping “style”—and espresso without style is, well, just a boring old cup of coffee.